sabk18/Wiki_Cities/README.md

 **Note:** Line 36 is commented to fetch data for all the cities.
 If one is interested in finding the data for just the top 50 cities they can uncomment the line.

+***Cleaning Data:***

+The dataframes were cleaned to remove commas, brackets [], alphabetics in integer/float type columns.
+All missing values are replaced by 'No Data'

 ## Overview

 This data generates a CSV file that can be uploaded to BigQuery Table (file format is compatible)